QuickBooks help · Error codes

 Self-fix didn’t resolve it

-You ran QuickBooks Tool Hub, followed the documented steps for your code, and the error persists.
-That’s the signal the underlying cause is past the documented surface fix — a ProAdvisor’s diagnostic is appropriate.
+You ran QuickBooks Tool Hub, followed the documented steps for your code, and the error persists — the signal the underlying cause is past the documented surface fix.
+A ProAdvisor’s diagnostic is appropriate.

 The error keeps coming back

 The fix worked, then within days the error returned.
 Recurring errors indicate the root cause wasn’t addressed — only the symptom was masked.
-ProAdvisor diagnostic finds the actual cause.
+A diagnostic finds the actual cause.

 Multiple errors at once